thisisnic/introtoarrowrladiesottowa/README.md

-# Arrow 2 Hour Workshop
+# Intro to Arrow Workshop

 by Steph Hazlitt & Nic Crane

 ### Workshop Website

-This repository contains materials for the 2-hour **Big Data in R with Arrow** workshop.
+This repository contains materials for the **Intro to Arrow** workshop.
 See https://remarkable-meerkat-01099f.netlify.app/ for rendered workshop materials.

 ### Workshop Overview